arduino/arduino-cloud-cli/PROTOCOL.md

 Core concepts
 --------------

-* Device is a physical IoT device identified by a deviceId
+* Device is a physical IoT device identified by a deviceid
-* Thing is a logical representation of a device in Arduino Cloud, also known as "Digital Twin" for the Device
+* Thing is a logical representation of a device in Arduino Cloud, also known as "Digital Twin" for the Device.
+A Thing has its own thingid.
-* MQTT broker is the frontend communication server that communicates with the device
+* MQTT broker is the frontend communication server that communicates with the device.
+Coimmunication happens via messages on MQTT topics.
+* A Device has a 1-to-1 association with a Thing, but there is a phase of the lifecycle in which a device is connected but the corresponding thing might still not exist.
+Plus, a device can be detached from a Thing and associated to another Thing.
+In a similar way, for example when a device breaks, the corresponding Thing in Cloud still remains and can be associated to another Device.
+In this way, the historical status and information of this Thing are preserved even in case of hardware failures of the Device